KSP-KOS/KOS/README.md

 The system follows the order of operations, but currently the implementation is imperfect.
 For example, multiplication will always be performed before division, regardless of the order they come in.
 This will be fixed in a future release.

-Resource tags allow you to quickly look up the amount of a resource your ship has.
-Any resource that appears at the top right resource panel can be queried.

-    PRINT <LiquidFuel>. // Print the total liquid fuel in all tanks.

 ### Mathematical Functions

 ### Basic Functions